 Much of Scotland had keenly felt the tumult and dislocations caused by the Jacobite Rebellions in 1715 and 1745-6.
-Their aftermath brought to Scotland career military officers tasked with establishing firm control over the Highlands and improving the
+Their aftermath brought to Scotland career military officers tasked with establishing firm control over the Highlands and improving the communications network needed to link the new garrison posts.
+Many had served with distinction in the War of the Austrian Succession (1740-8) and during the suppression of the Jacobites in 1746.
+These officers carried with them to Scotland knowledge of Roman authors, military institutions and tactics, which gave them an advantage in locating ancient sites and assessing the campaigns attested by the Roman historians.

-Robert Melville of Monimail in Fife (1723-1809), long-serving officer and colonial governor, was an avid enthusiast of Roman history.31 In 1751 he was inspired by the sight of a supposed Roman sword in the collection of Sir John Clerk at Penicuik to make, while on duty in Scotland, a special study of Agricola's campaigns north of the Forth, identifying on the ground the upstanding remains of marching camps in Angus, which he associated with these campaigns.32 His work was used by William Maitland and had a place in Richard Gough's revised edition of Camden's Britannia.33 In 1754 Melville walked the length of the Wall, tracing it 'with all its castella', in the company of two of Sir John Clerk's sons, John Clerk of Eldin and Lt Matthew Clerk who was to die four years later in the assault on Fort Ticonderoga, New York State.34 Well versed in classical authors, Melville wrote a treatise on the Roman Legion,35 and on a much later visit abroad in 1774-6 attempted to trace Hannibal's route through the Alps.
+Robert Melville of Monimail in Fife (1723-1809), long-serving officer and colonial governor, was an avid enthusiast of Roman history.
+In 1751 he was inspired by the sight of a supposed Roman sword in the collection of Sir John Clerk at Penicuik to make, while on duty in Scotland, a special study of Agricola's campaigns north of the Forth, identifying on the ground the upstanding remains of marching camps in Angus, which he associated with these campaigns.
+His work was used by William Maitland and had a place in Richard Gough's revised edition of Camden's Britannia.33 In 1754 Melville walked the length of the Wall, tracing it 'with all its castella', in the company of two of Sir John Clerk's sons, John Clerk of Eldin and Lt Matthew Clerk who was to die four years later in the assault on Fort Ticonderoga, New York State.
+Well versed in classical authors, Melville wrote a treatise on the Roman Legion, and on a much later visit abroad in 1774-6 attempted to trace Hannibal's route through the Alps.